Tamara Jozi

 Tamara Nokulunga Jozi (12 December 1956 – 6 August 2021), was a South African actress and television personality.
 She is best known for commercial advertisement "the Wimpy", where she keeps asking "Thabo, when are you getting married?".

 Personal life

-She died on the 6th of August 2021 at the age of 64 from natural causes.
+She died on 6 August 2021 at the age of 64 from natural causes.

 Career

 She was a household name in television, newspapers and billboard advertisements.
 Apart from appearing in many television commercials, she had a notable role in the soapie Soul City.
 Then she acted in the short film Secrets and Lies.
 Then she joined the e.tv soap opera Rhythm City and the SABC1 dramatization serial Society.
 In 2013, she joined the season 2 of SABC1 serial After 9.
 Apart from that, she also acted in the serials Gauteng Maboneng, Isibaya, Scandal!, and Lithapo.